 If homeless people have established an encampment on your property, you’ve another issue to contend with beyond having these individuals physically removed from the premises (and possibly arrested).
 The reality is that the existence of a homeless encampment can result in a health hazard to you, your family, and others.

-By its very nature a homeless encampment that encroaches on your private property is no going to have toilet facilities.
+By its very nature, a homeless encampment that encroaches on your private property is not going to have toilet facilities.
 As a result, odds are strong that human waste will be part of what is left behind when homeless people that had encamped on your property are removed.
-There may also be other dangerous items like used hypodermic needles, garbage that includes rotting food, and other potentially hazardous items.
+There may also be other dangerous items like used hypodermic needles, the garbage that includes rotting food, and other potentially hazardous items.
 Collectively, all of this can be categorized as biohazardous waste.

 - Hepatitis B